Volunteer to refresh old skills, gain new ones, meet new people, and make a difference in the community. Assist with or lead our programs & events!

 Current Volunteer Opportunities

-Food bank – Do you have concerns about food security or want to help those in need with accessing free or affordable food?
-We are looking for individuals who can help sort, bag, and organize food for isolated individuals and/or seniors living in Burnaby.
+Food Bank – Do you have concerns about food security or want to help those in need with accessing free or affordable food?
+We are looking for individuals who can lift heavy items (at least 20 pounds).
 Times and days are flexible.
+South food bank: Tuesdays 9:30 AM-12:30 PM and Wednesdays 12:30 PM-3:30 PM.

 Community Program Facilitator – If you enjoy bringing people together to learn and connect, the Community Program Facilitator volunteer role is the opportunity you were looking for.
 The Community Program Facilitator will design, develop, and implement an engaging program where participants will learn and develop skills, connect with each other, and build vibrant communities together.
 Times and days are flexible.
 The time commitment will be 2-3 hours per week, to prepare and lead the sessions.